The core of data-driven working

 Avoid definition issues

-Organizations that try to find their way through the jungle of management jargon will quickly miss the jungle for the trees.
-Data-driven steering, data-driven working, information-driven working or steering, they all mean more or less the same thing, but the devil is in the details.
-Definitions are useful to get discussion started, according to Van Beek.
+Organizations that try to find their way through the jungle of management jargon will quickly miss the forest for the trees.
+Data-driven steering, data-driven working, information-driven working or steering, all mean more or less the same thing, but the devil is in the details.
+Definitions are useful to get the discussion started, according to Van Beek.
 “The term ‘datacratic’, for example, is also becoming more popular.
 It literally means ‘led by data’.
 Datacratic working is a slightly more refined take on data-driven working that really gets at its essence.”

 Next step